 The wife gets upset and leaves.

 Father gets left alone.

-The scenario has become the main concept based on which Ovidiu Brazadău, managing editor of magazine Psihologia Azi (Psychology today) has made and published this material in the magazine Psihologia Azi, issue 12/ December 2005, pp. 32-37.
+The scenario has become the central concept based on which Ovidiu Brazadău, managing editor of the magazine Psihologia Azi (Psychology Today), has made and published this material in the magazine Psihologia Azi, issue 12/ December 2005, pp. 32-37.

-Copyright © Marcus Victor Grant 2005-present Translation by Cristiana Brezeanu of the article “Mecanisme de apărare“ published initially by Marcus Victor Grant in Romanian on the 21st of October 2013 on Discerne.
+Copyright © Marcus Victor Grant 2005-present Translation by Cristiana Brezeanu of the article “Mecanisme de apărare, “published initially by Marcus Victor Grant in Romanian on 21 October 2013 on Discerne.
 Copyright © Marcus Victor Grant, all rights reserved.
 Originally written in 2005.
 Updated in 2020.

 The materials on this blog are subject to this disclaimer.